softwareliberationarmy/health-tracker-vibe/.copilot/code-generation.md

 ## We practice TDD.
 That means:

-- Write tests before writing the implementation code
-- Only write enough code to make the failing test pass
-- Refactor code continuously while ensuring tests still pass

-### TDD Implementation Process

-- Write a failing test that defines a desired function or improvement
+- Write one failing unit test for the functionality you want to implement
-- Run the test to confirm it fails as expected
+- Run the test and make sure it fails with the correct error message
-- Write minimal code to make the test pass
+- Only write enough code to make that failing test pass
-- Run the test to confirm success
+- Run all other associated tests to make sure they still pass, too
-- Refactor code to improve design while keeping tests green
-- Repeat the cycle for each new feature or bugfix
+- Review the test code.
+If there are maintainability issues like duplication or complex methods, refactor the test code.
+Re-run the tests after any refactorings to make sure the tests still pass.
+- Review the code you wrote to make the tests pass.
+If there are maintainability issues like duplication or complex methods, refactor that code.
+Re-run the tests after any refactorings to make sure the tests still pass.

 ## Writing code